dhh1128/ken/docs/spec/tables.md

 In general, cells can be styled by appending one or more **style instructions** to the pipe character that precedes a cell.
 Multiple style instructions can often be specified by pure concatenation; if something is ambiguous, separate with semicolon.
 Entire columns can be styled by appending these style instructions to the associated pipe character on the delimiter row.
 Style instructions are inherited across a row, but not from one row to another.
 This means you can style a whole row just by styling its first cell.
 If you want different styles in subsequent cells on the same row, just specify the styles each time they change.

+concept of ditto for rows (repeat previous style) as well as anteditto (repeat previous previous style)

 ## Shading

 Shading instructions are single characters.
 Three are possible: